aehrc/terraform-aws-serverless-beacon/README.md

 ## Development

 All the layers needed for the program to run are in layers folder.
 To add a new layer for immediate use with additional configs, run the following commands.
+Once the decision to use the library is finalised update the `init.sh` script to automate the process.

 * Python layer
 ```bash